 The leading cause of death for children in Canada is preventable accidents, including car accidents.
+Unfortunately, at the time this article was updated in May of 2022, those statistics haven't changed.
 Properly securing them in the right car seat can help keep them safe every time you drive.

 Below, we break these laws and regulations down to help you find the right car seats for your family.